 Integrity and good governance are critical to IUF’s work and relationship with IU donors.
 As IUF president and CEO, I am committed to maintaining these priorities.
 Initiatives IUF has undertaken to ensure adherence to the highest ethical standards and processes include:

-Questions about IUF's compliance with the Independent Sector's Principles of Good Governance?
-View our compliance matrix [PDF].
+Questions about IUF’s compliance with the Independent Sector’s Principles for Good Governance and Ethical Practice?
+View our compliance matrix.

 The department performs: